0xMordecai/K8s/Pod-multi-container-design-patterns/The-ambassador-pattern/readme.md

 **1 •`You can keep using the existing code and use a second container as a TCP proxy to the Redis database`.
 The TCP proxy will link with the config map and secrets and contain the Redis database’s connection details.**

 ## **Tip**
+The ambassador pattern helps developers focus on the application without worrying about the configuration details.
+Consider using it if you want to decouple application development from config management.